 My name is Jeremiah Doughty, born and raised living the Southern lifestyle….
 Well, the Southern California lifestyle.
-I was not raised as your typical hunter/fishermen, I was raised in the surf and the sand, wearing sandals rather than boots.
+I was not raised as your typical hunter/fishermen, I was raised in the surf and the sand.
+I wore sandals rather than boots.
 But when it came time for hunting or fishing I became your non-typical California kid.
 Growing up, as soon as the weather dropped from 95 to a chilling 75, I knew that fall was here.
 Fall meant one thing for me, hunting!
 And because of this, I began to learn to take my hunt from field to plate.

 Growing Up a Bird Hunter